vangundy/ModernRouter/README.md

 - C# 13.0
 - Blazor WebAssembly

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License

-ModernRouter is licensed under the [MIT License](LICENSE).
+ModernRouter is licensed under the [MIT License](LICENSE.md).

 ## Support

-For support, please open an issue on the [GitHub repository](https://github.com/ModernRouter/ModernRouter).
+For support, please open an issue on the [GitHub repository](https://github.com/vangundy/ModernRouter/issues).